home-assistant/home-assistant.io/source/_integrations/sensor.buienradar.markdown

   default: 60
   type: integer
 monitored_conditions:
   description: One or more conditions to display in the frontend.
+See [the Buienradar.nl website](https://www.buienradar.nl/overbuienradar/legenda) for a detailed explanation of each one.
   required: true
   type: list
   keys: